Warehouse (nightclub): Changes

 After the Warehouse doubled its admission fee in late 1982, it grew more commercial.
 Knuckles decided to leave and start his own club the Power Plant, and later the Powerhouse, to which his devoted followers followed.
-In response, the Warehouse's owners founded the Music Box (located 326 N Michigan Ave, from 1983 until 1988) and hired a new DJ named Ron Hardy, who became quite influential for the development of house music himself.
+In response, the Warehouse's owners founded the Music Box (located 326 N Michigan Ave, from 1983 until 1988) and hired a new DJ named Ron Hardy.

 Frankie Knuckles tributes

 In 2004, the city of Chicago – which "became notorious in the dance community around the world for passing the so-called 'anti-rave ordinance' in 2000 that made property owners, promoters and deejays subject to $10,000 fines for being involved in an unlicensed dance party" – named a stretch of street in downtown Chicago after Knuckles, where the old Warehouse once stood, on Jefferson Street between Jackson Boulevard and Madison Street in Chicago's West Loop.
 On August 25, 2004, the city renamed the block "Frankie Knuckles Way"; the city also declared August 25 to be Frankie Knuckles Day.
 Future United States President Barack Obama was among the advocates for the change as an Illinois state senator.